Spencer-Breding/Categorizing-Lung-X-Rays/README.md

 # Identifying Pneumonia in Lung X-Rays by Spencer Breding and John Bower

-This project trains machine learning models to identify lung x-rays into one of two categories: healthy or pneumonia afflicted.
+This project trains machine learning models to categorize lung x-rays into one of two categories: healthy or pneumonia afflicted.

 ## Note
 Please run all IPYNB files using Google Colab.